Stacey McClean: Personal life

-Franks attended Beacon Hill High School in Blackpool.
+McClean attended Beacon Hill High School in Blackpool.
 She worked as an Admin manager at 106.5 Central Radio in Lancashire whilst co-hosting the breakfast show, but has since left.
 She lives in London.
-She is quarter Nigerian in her ethnicity.
-Stacey is married to former footballer Fraser Franks.
+She is a quarter Nigerian in her ethnicity.
+Stacey was previously married to former footballer Fraser Franks.
+She gave birth to their daughter in 2019.
+In 2023, McClean announced her separation from Franks.